 Therefore, before heading to provide service like Uber, your business’s end goal should be to make the easiest mode of transportation for people.

-That’s all that Uber did, even though the user is not hiring a bike directly from Uber, but he is still using Uber app.
-Nonetheless, all you need to take utmost care of aforementioned lessons before creating your own uber clone app, which you have just gone through here.
+That’s all, which Uber did, even though the user is not hiring a bike directly from Uber, but he is still using Uber app.
+The bike-sharing programs have already gained momentum.
+All you need to take utmost care of aforementioned lessons before creating your own uber clone app, which you have just gone through here.

 Apart from this, if you still have questions like: